BA, MSc, Ph.D, M.Inst GA, UKCP. Analytic Psychotherapist

-Because psychotherapy goes into the depths and because the problems which affect us often take a long time to become embedded, therapy isn't a quick fix.
+Because psychotherapy goes into the depths and because the problems which affect us often take a long time to become embedded, it isn't a quick fix.
 It's not uncommon for people to work in therapy for a year or more depending on the nature of their issues, although improvements may start to be noticed after only a few months.

 If you contact me what happens next?

 Normally we will have a brief conversation on the phone which will give me some idea of whether I might be able to help you.
 If so, we will arrange to meet for an assessment.
-The purpose of this is to get a clearer picture of whether psychotherapy might be appropriate and, if so, what type - group or individual.
+The purpose of this is to get a clearer picture of whether psychotherapy might be appropriate and, if so, what type - individual or group.
 If it's the former, we will have weekly fifty-minute sessions.
 If it's the latter, you will be invited to join a weekly one-and-a-half hour group.
 In both forms of therapy confidentiality is paramount.

 Training, qualifications & experience

 I trained and qualified at the Institute of Group Analysis (IGA).
 The IGA is the UK's main institute for the training of group psychotherapists. it emphasizes the way in which the individual's mind is significantly formed through social, multi-personal relationships.